Saint Croix State Park: Natural history

 The St. Croix River Valley was carved by meltwater during the last glacial period circa 10,000 BC.
 The water deposited a variety of sediments, which compose over 30 different types of soil within the park.
 Some soils are very sandy while others are made of red or yellow clay.
 The St. Croix River's exposure of a characteristic yellow clay deposit gave the historic Yellowbanks section of the park its name.
 The bedrock of the area is mostly buried under 75 to 100 ft of these glacial till deposits.
 However the underlying basalt and sandstone is exposed in one area along the Kettle River known as the Highbanks, where a final ancient flood of meltwater scoured away the sediments.

 In addition to the two rivers, at least ten other streams flow through the park, creating a watershed of hundreds of square miles.

 St. Croix State Park is located on the eastern edge of the Mille Lacs Uplands.
 Initially dominated by red and white pines, the vegetation has been altered by logging and farming.
 The present secondary forest is a mix of pines, black spruce, sugar maple, and basswood.
 More open areas form meadows, oak savanna, and jack pine barrens.
 Numerous lakes, marshes, and streams support wetland and riparian zone plants.
 Wetlands with no outlet and high acidity support tamarack bogs.

-Large mammals found in the park include white-tailed deer, coyotes, raccoons, gray and red foxes, beavers, bobcats, black bears, and timber wolves.
+Large mammals found in the park include white-tailed deer, coyotes, raccoons, gray and red foxes, beavers, bobcats, black bears, and Great Lakes wolves.
 Birds include the ruffed grouse, warbler, flycatcher, eagles, owls, and osprey.
 They roam along the St. Croix River.

 A tornado hit part of the park on July 4, 1977.
 Straight-line winds toppled trees over hundreds of acres on July 11, 2008 and again on July 1, 2011.
 In the latter storm, many of the historical structures were damaged.
 However, there were no injuries as the park was closed due to the 2011 Minnesota state government shutdown.